AKloc/BookNotes/Brotopia.md

 **What can I do with this?**
 - Another reason not to do whiteboarding interviews: some women literally are assuming they're being "checked out" when it's happening.
 Very alienating.
 - ASK: "Can you refer people to me that look like you?"
-There's a difference between looking for diverse candidates and
+There's a difference between looking for diverse candidates and discriminating against two candidates on the basis of gender / race.
+- SEEK DIVERSITY.
+Not as an HR checkbox, but as an opportunity to improve products, the way you work, everything.
+- Set diversity-based goals.
+Wait for candidates.
+-

 **Personal Bottom Line**
 - x/10
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzgzMzUyOTcsLTE4NzIxNTY5OTcsNT
-c5ODYwMzY3LC0xODk4OTc3NjE2XX0=
+eyJoaXN0b3J5IjpbMTA2MTgwNzI5MCwtMTg3MjE1Njk5Nyw1Nz
+k4NjAzNjcsLTE4OTg5Nzc2MTZdfQ==
 -->